NTmuir/UndergraduateDissertation/README.md

 ## Undergraduate Dissertation
-All the code used for FFT analysis, EDM bearing life calculations and EDM circuitry simulations Customer FEA data has been due to redacted to NDA
+All the child items are the raw code that was used for FFT analysis, EDM bearing life calculations and EDM circuitry simulations
+Customer FEA data has been due to redacted to NDA

 # Key ideas